Asset Protection for Business Owners

 The Single-Member LLC Problem

 A single-member LLC has a critical weakness in bankruptcy.
 A bankruptcy trustee can exercise the sole member’s management rights and liquidate the LLC’s assets.
-The Tenth Circuit confirmed this vulnerability in In re Ashley Albright, where the bankruptcy trustee stepped into the debtor’s position as sole member, dissolved the LLC, and distributed its assets.
+The Tenth Circuit confirmed this in In re Ashley Albright, where the bankruptcy trustee stepped into the debtor’s position as sole member, dissolved the LLC, and distributed its assets to creditors.

-Multi-member LLCs do not have this problem.
-When an LLC has two or more members, most states limit the creditor’s remedy to a charging order, which is a lien on distributions.
-The creditor receives distributions if and when the LLC makes them, but cannot force a distribution, vote on LLC matters, or seize LLC assets directly.
+Multi-member LLCs avoid this problem.
+When an LLC has two or more members, most states limit the creditor’s remedy to a charging order—a lien on distributions.
+The creditor receives distributions if and when the LLC makes them but cannot force a distribution, vote on LLC matters, or seize LLC assets directly.

 The fix for single-member vulnerability is adding a second member.
 The second member is typically an irrevocable trust created by a family member, which gives the LLC multi-member protection without diluting the owner’s economic interest.
 The trust holds a minority interest, and the operating agreement requires unanimous consent for major decisions.